 Relatively few venture any further, on the circular trail that would take them on a complete roundtrip around the three peaks (pictured below, the small Antorno lake, just before the beginning of the toll road that leads up to Rifugio Auronzo).

-Although description of the lake is not the aim of this page, it is worth pointing out, at least in passing, the magnificent views that can be enjoyed from here: despite the fact that it can become quite crowded in the high season, the location is indeed worth a stop – especially so for the mesmerizing view of Monte Sorapiss (pictured below).
+Although the description of the lake is not the aim of this page, it is worth pointing out, at least in passing, the magnificent views that can be enjoyed from here: despite the fact that it can become quite crowded in the high season, the location is indeed worth a stop – especially so for the mesmerizing view over Monte Sorapiss (pictured below), 3,205 m.

 The Circular Trail Around the Tre Cime